 Yep.
 Quite often, in fact, but I sure as hell didn’t expect it to happen the way it did.
 I’m forty-one years old, long past the days when a naked woman showed up in my bed and played it off as an accident.
 In fact, that scenario has never happened before tonight.

-The sexual part of me is waking up from years of dormancy after I lost my love.
+The sexual part of me is waking up from years of dormancy after losing my love.
 It reminds me of a limb coming back to life with pins and needles.
 I haven’t wanted anyone else or given much thought to that part of myself until Iris turned up naked in my bed.

 I want her, and not just because she’s a handy naked body.

 I feel safe with her.
 I love her and she loves me.
 We take care of each other every day in big ways and small.

 Kissing her feels right.
 Touching her soft skin, having her touch me… It’s so good, it makes me feel guilty for wanting someone other than Natasha this much.
 Everyone in my life has been pushing me for years now to start over with someone new.
 I’m not sure if Iris is going to be my someone new, but I push past the guilt, determined to make this good for her.